 Despite serving as president for just one term, Nelson Mandela will forever be remembered as the most influential leader South Africa has ever known.
 He is part of the country's fabric - not just because he was the first black president, but because he worked so tirelessly both before and after his election to bring peace and racial equality to a country seemingly irreversibly divided by apartheid.
 Today, he is affectionally referred to by South Africans by his clan name, Madiba.
 His image appears on the national currency, and there are Nelson Mandela memorials all over the country.

-In this article, we take a look at the destinations that shaped Madiba's early life, and the legacies that can still be seen there today.
+In this article, we take a look at the destinations that shaped Madiba's life, and the legacies that can still be seen there today.

 The Transkei: Mandela's Homeland